Telstra partner Entag Group acquires Vita Group's IT enterprise business

 Founded in 2013 by Mark Etchells, Entag specialises in technology solutions rollouts and professional services, and also owns and operates a network of Telstra retail stores.

-Vita Group was Telstra’s largest retail partner until February this year when the telco decided to buy back most of its retail stores, including 104 from Vita.
-Vita Group has since pivoted to focus on its other business, Artisan Aesthetic Clinics.
+Vita Group is Telstra’s largest retail partner, operating 104 stores.
+In February this year, Telstra announced plans to buy back most of its retail stores, where it won't renew its relationship with Vita once their agreement expires on 30 June 2025.
+Vita Group revealed it would pivot to focus on its other business, Artisan Aesthetic Clinics, once the Telstra stores have been turned over.

 In Entag’s announcement, Sunshine Coast Council head of economic development Andrew-Eves Brown commented, “Entag has been and continues to be a key contributor to the growth of the Sunshine Coast and its associated ICT industry.”